-Students enrolled in foundational courses will be scheduled for courses during the fall and/or spring semester
+Students enrolled in foundational courses will be scheduled for courses during the fall and/or spring semester or may qualify for TSCT summer program.

 Foundational courses are calculated in the students' overall course load and applicable in determining full-time or parttime status and meeting financial aid standards.
 However, credit hours earned do NOT tabulate toward graduation credits and are considered foundational courses.
 Students earn a grade point average that is based on their overall cumulative level of performance in each course.
 Grade point averages in foundational courses remain separate from those earned in college-level courses.
 Foundational courses have a 0 level designator.